tmcrossx/bondlib/README.md

 `operator*()` to get the time and amount of the current cash flow, and `operator++()` to advance to the next cash flow.

-The class `tmx::instrument::zero_coupon_bond` implements an instrument with exactly one cash flow.

 ## Valuation

 The functions in the [`tmx::valuation`](tmx_valuation.h) namespace calculate